KyryloYefremov/My-naoqi-project/README.md

 4. [Setup first project and install NAOqi3](#step-4-setup-first-project-and-install-naoqi3-required) (TODO: improve this section)

 ### Step 1: Install Python 3 (if not installed)
 _This step is required if you don't have Python 3 installed on your system.
-If you already have Python 3, you can skip this step._
+If you already have Python 3, you can skip this step._<br>
+In case of any problems, visit [FAQ](#faq) section. <br>

 1. Go to [official Python website](https://www.python.org/downloads/release/python-3110/) to download Python 3.11.0.
 2. Scroll to the very end of the page and you will see different installers.